 • is paid pursuant to a court order that establishes a clear obligation to pay retroactive periodic maintenance for a specified period prior to the date of the court order.

-If both spousal support and child support are paid each year on a timely basis, the ordering rule is of little significance.
-However, the rule can apply if payments are not made in full in any year.
-In general terms, the support payments will be applied towards child support until it is paid in full before they are applied towards spousal support.
+If both spousal support and child support are paid each year on a timely basis, this ordering rule is of little significance.
+However, if the payments are not made in full in any year, this rule applies.
+In general terms, the support payments will be applied towards (non-deductible) child support until it is paid in full, before they are applied towards (deductible) spousal support.

 Ahmed is required under a court order or written agreement to pay $60,000 in annual child support and $40,000 in spousal support, for a total of $100,000.
 In 2021, because of cash flow issues, he pays total support of only $80,000.

 Under the ordering rule, the first $60,000 of the $80,000 paid in 2021 will be considered child support and therefore not deductible in computing his income.
 The remaining $20,000 will be considered spousal support and deductible.